ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 users to contribute to the same files simultaneously without overwriting each other’s work.

-GitHub operates by “cloning” a repository to a location you can access from your local machine, allowing you to make changes to the documents in that repository, and then uploading those changes to Github again so other users can review and access the edits.
+You will use GitHub by “cloning” a repository to your local machine or the cluster, allowing you to make changes to the documents in that repository, and then uploading those changes to Github again so other users can review and access the edits.

-GitHub is the online system we use, but the computer language used to give commands is called “Git”.
-Git can be used whenever you are operating within a GitHub repository.
+GitHub is the online system we use, but the program you will use on your local machine or on the cluster is called “Git”.
+Git is a "version control system" used to track changes to projects.
+It can be used whenever you are operating within a GitHub repository.

 You can find a training for how to use Git and some basic commands in Module 2 within the IHME Learn training `Computational Infrastructure Level 1 <https://ihme.brightspace.com/d2l/home/7028>`_.